opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     - Alt-click the corner point.

-    - Right-click the control point and choose Set Non-linear Control Point from the menu that opens.
+    - Right-click the control point and choose **Set Nonlinear Control Point** from the menu that opens.

 .. _changing_the_bend_of_vectors: